 You can avoid this by keeping your options open and exploring a range of subjects during your time at university.
 Many universities also offer the opportunity to take a module outside the main discipline, or to audit classes from outside your subject, which I would encourage you to do, if you feel like you want to keep your education broad.

 Don’t panic: take some time, and enjoy the process!

 If you do all of the above, and still feel completely lost, don’t worry about it!
-Whether you are undecided between Management and Economics, or between Engineering and Mathematics, just take plenty of time to properly think through what you want to study at university before you commit: I guarantee, you won’t regret this in the long run, and it will help you make the best possible decision for your future.
+Whether you are undecided between Business Management and Economics, or between Engineering and Mathematics, just take plenty of time to properly think through what you want to study at university before you commit: I guarantee, you won’t regret this in the long run, and it will help you make the best possible decision for your future.